Welcome to Thailand 1 Dollar Meals.

 For my friends in America following this site, please read this for an easy to remember tip on grams to pounds.

 My name is Lee and I am an expat living in Thailand since 2005.
 I love Thai meals but being an American, I also love western dishes as well as that is what I grew up with, easy meals at minimum cost.
 For the name of the blog, the goal is $1 per serving, many will be over this, but still a reasonable cost for a meal per person.
 The prices are estimates, costs can vary from province to province, time of writing, etc. I figure the prices per meal based on the meat, fish, and cheese, NOT potatoes, carrots, celery, spices needed, etc. It is an estimate but close, as most people will have spices on hand as well as vegetables.
 I get a lot of root vegetables from a local open market as well as some meat, all of this has an impact on the price.
 What I am showing here, is that you can enjoy Western dishes, for little expense, but you have to do some time in the kitchen to prepare the dishes.

 Many things are available in Thailand to prepare low cost, delicious, and nutritious western meals.
 The only thing one has to do is think like a Thai, I know that sounds odd but Thais are looking for low cost ingredients for meals as well.
-Shop like a Thai and you have half the battle won.
-Knowing some shortcuts to make items, then you have the other half of the battle won.
+Shop like a Thai + using some shortcuts to make items = nutritious and low cost meal.

 Explore the site from the Categories menu on the top right, or from the Recent Posts menu below that.
 You can leave comments as well, I moderate those to eliminate spam.
 You can submit recipes to me at email@example.com